Machine Motion

 Carbide Motion is only compatible with CNC machines from Carbide 3D, but other manufacturers have similar software, or electronics which afford similar controls.

-Upon launch, Carbide Motion will present a screen which notes it is Not Connected, and afford one the chance to connect:
+Upon launch, Carbide Motion will present a screen which notes it is Not Connected, and afford one the chance to connect or set up a new machine:

 If you have not yet setup your machine on the computer Carbide Motion is running on, click Setup New Machine (and see below), otherwise, click Connect to Cutter to connect to your machine.
 The screen will update to reflect this if it is successful (if it is not, contact support@carbide3d.com):